• Skip to primary navigation

 • Marinated Shrimp Salad with Lemon Mustard Vinaigrette

 This easy shrimp salad recipe is about as retro as they come.
-It was adapted from a recipe my mom got off a can of Orleans brand cocktail shrimp back in the 1960's.
-The recipe was originally titled Shrimp New Orleans, a name more appropriately associated with fresh, plump shrimp bathed in butter and Cajun spices than with tiny canned ones in a shrimp salad.
+It was adapted from a one my mom got off a can of Orleans brand cocktail shrimp back in the 1960's.
+The recipe was originally titled Shrimp New Orleans, a name more appropriately associated with fresh, plump shrimp bathed in butter and Cajun spices than with tiny canned ones marinating in mustard and lemon juice.

 Why You Will Love this Shrimp Salad